FACTBOX-Three key races in Wyoming, Alaska midterm election primaries | Politics

 FACTBOX-Three key races in Wyoming, Alaska midterm election primaries

-Voters in Wyoming and Alaska will pick candidates for the U.S. Congress and other offices in primaries and a special election on Tuesday, in another test of former President Donald Trump's influence in the Republican Party ahead of the Nov.
+Voters in Wyoming and Alaska selected candidates for the U.S. Congress and other offices in primaries and a special election on Tuesday, in another test of former President Donald Trump's influence in the Republican Party ahead of the Nov.
 8 midterms.
-Following are three key races: WYOMING REPUBLICAN CONGRESSIONAL PRIMARY Trump has targeted dozens of foes within the Republican Party, with special ire for the handful of Republican lawmakers who voted to impeach him last year for inciting the Jan.
-6 Capitol riot.

 - Country: